 Use a hand pump to inflate your tires to the air pressure recommended on the sidewall of the tire or to the pressure recommended for the rim, whichever is lower.
-Make sure your pump is suitable for your valve: Presta, Schrader, or Dunlop/Woods.
+Make sure your pump is suitable for the bike's Schrader valve.
+Do not over-inflate your tires.
+If your tire is over the recommended range, release air and recheck the pressure.